netglue/ZF2-Akismet-Module/README.md

 ## Validator

 The validator is registered through the `ValidatorManager` by the Module as it depends on a service instance.
-Providing your form elements are created using the form element manager/factory stuff the validator should be ready to go.
+Providing your form elements are created using the form element manager/factory stuff the validator should be ready to go - this is important.
+You must be intialising your form with `$formElementManager->get('My\Form\Name');` in order for the validator to be properly initialised.

 For example, set up your input filter config like this: